ONSdigital/dis-wagtail/README.md

 ### Run Tests with Coverage

-The unit tests are written using the [pytest](https://docs.pytest.org/en/stable/) framework.
 To run the tests and check coverage, run:

 ```bash
 make test
 ```

+During tests, the `cms.settings.test` settings module is used.
+When running test without using `make test`, ensure this settings module is used.

 ### Linting and Formatting